bittorf/ekuku-search/README.md

 It tries to extract and enrich metadata, e.g.
 * audio: extract cover-pictures and generate text-transcription
 * video: extract subtitles
-* images: extract faces, text, location, camera etc.
+* images: extract faces, text, location, camera-model etc.
-* and a lot more
+* ...and a lot more

 ### Inner workings overview
 #### Job-1 _"fast scan"_